solana-labs/solana/README.md

 [![Build Status](https://travis-ci.org/loomprotocol/silk.svg?branch=master)](https://travis-ci.org/loomprotocol/silk)
 [![codecov](https://codecov.io/gh/loomprotocol/silk/branch/master/graph/badge.svg)](https://codecov.io/gh/loomprotocol/silk)

+Disclaimer
+===

+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the author's best effort.
+It is up to the reader to check and validate their accuracy and truthfulness.
+Furthermore nothing in this project constitutes a solicitation for investment.

-# Silk, a silky smooth implementation of the Loom specification
+Silk, a silky smooth implementation of the Loom specification
+===

-Loom is a new achitecture for a high performance blockchain.
+Loom&trade; is a new achitecture for a high performance blockchain.
 Its whitepaper boasts a theoretical throughput of 710k transactions per second on a 1 gbps network.
 The specification is implemented in two git repositories.
 Reserach is performed in the loom repository.
 That work drives the Loom specification forward.
 This repository, on the other hand, aims to implement the specification